-Records of dust control activities on travel surfaces and other surfaces where fugitive dust emissions occur shall be kept on file for a period of at least two years and made available to the Department upon request.
+Records of dust control activities on travel surfaces and other surfaces where fugitive dust emissions occur shall be kept on file and made available to MDEQ staff upon request until the end of the paving season.
 The records will indicate the date, time, what was observed or the reason for the dust control activity (routine or other), and what action was taken.